xmoforf/bulldozer/README.md

 ## Features

-- Download podcast episodes using RSS feeds.
+- Download podcast episodes using RSS feeds
-- Check for duplicate episodes using an external API.
+- Check for duplicate episodes using an external API
-- Organize and analyze downloaded files.
+- Organize and analyze downloaded files
-- Generate reports based on the downloaded content.
+- Generate reports based on the downloaded content
+- Fetching data from the Podchaser API
-- Automatic RSS censoring for matching premium sources.
+- Automatic RSS censoring for matching premium sources
-- Create torrent files for sharing podcast episodes.
+- Create torrent files for sharing podcast episodes

 ## Requirements